List of postal codes of Canada: X

 This is a list of postal codes in Canada where the first letter is X. Postal codes beginning with X are located within the Canadian territories of Nunavut and the Northwest Territories.
-Only the first three characters are listed, corresponding to the Forward Sortation Area.
+Only the first three characters are listed, corresponding to the Forward Sortation Area (FSA).

 Canada Post provides a free postal code look-up tool on its website, and its mobile applications.
 Many vendors also sell validation tools, which allow customers to properly match addresses and postal codes.
 Hard-copy directories can also be consulted in all post offices, and some libraries.

-Nunavut and the Northwest Territories - 6 FSAs
+Nunavut and the Northwest Territories

+There are currently 6 FSAs in this list.